Leísmo of person: lo vi ⇒ le vi

 El asesor le ayudó con la inversión.
 (The advisor helped him with the investment.)El banco le llamó ayer.
 (The bank called him yesterday.)

 El beneficio le corresponde al inversor.
 (The profit belongs to the investor.)El banco le hizo responsable del riesgo.
-(The bank held him responsible for the risk.)
+(The bank made him responsible for the risk.)

 El cliente le entendió perfectamente.
 (The client understood him perfectly.)Los periodistas le rodearon tras la reunión.
 (The journalists surrounded him after the meeting.)